matthewdias/kitsu-slack/README.md

 #### Privacy Policy

-You're Kitsu credentials are not stored.
+Your Kitsu credentials are not stored.
 They are exchanged for a key which is stored in a private database which is used to make authenticated requests to the Kitsu API on your behalf.